valeriagili/GettinAndCleaningData_CourseProject/CodeBook.md

 ##Description of the variables in the tidy_table.txt file

 The tidy_table.txt file contains 180 observables (30 subjects, each performing 6 different activities) of 68 variables, namely the subject performing the activity, the activity performed, plus the average of 66 feature estimates either of mean or of standard deviation on the original signal computed for each activity and for each individual.

+Since the features estimated in the original dataset were pure numbers (dimensionless), also their averages will be dimensionless numbers.

 A detailed variable description follows: